Madhav-AK/whatsapp-inference-gen/README.md

 ## Instructions to run

-Create a whatsapp chat export and save it to a .txt file on your pc.
+Create a whatsapp chat export and save it to a .txt file on your pc
+Install all the packages mentioned in requirements.txt
-Open the .ipynb and look at the first cell.
+Open the .ipynb and look at the first cell
-Change all the values in the first cell as per your requirement.
+Change all the values in the first cell as per your requirement
-Run all cells in the .ipynb file.
+Run all cells in the .ipynb file